lierdakil/pandoc-crossref/README.md

 [@fig:label1;@fig:label2;...] or [@eq:label1;@eq:label2;...] or [@tbl:label1;@tbl:label2;...] or @fig:label or @eq:label or @tbl:label
 ```

 Reference syntax heavily relies on citation syntax.
 Basic reference is created by writing `@`, then basically desired label with prefix.
-It is also possible to reference a group of objects *of the same type*, by putting them into brackets with `;` as separator.
-Sequential reference numbers will be shortened, e.g. `1,2,3` will be shortened to `1-3`.
+It is also possible to reference a group of objects, by putting them into brackets with `;` as separator.
+Similar objects will be grouped in order of them appearing in citation brackets, and sequential reference numbers will be shortened, e.g. `1,2,3` will be shortened to `1-3`.

+You can capitalize first reference character to get capitalized prefix, e.g. `[@Fig:label1]` will produce `Fig. ...` by default.
+Capitalized prefixes are derived automatically by capitalizing first letter of every word in non-capitalized prefix, unless overriden with metadata settings.
+See [Customization](#Customization) for more information.

 ### Lists